 encourage focus and concentration

 More About Our Mobile Making Gatherings

 The Gobbi, named after the Late Gianna Gobbi, a Montessorian, is made with embroidery thread wrapped wooden beads.

 The Dancers (a favorite!), the octahedron and the Leaf mobiles are all made using holographic paper to catch the light.

-We'll be following patterns that are used in the Assistants to Infancy training course offered through AMI (Association Montessori Internationale) as well as others of my own design.
+I follow patterns that are used in the Assistants to Infancy training course offered through AMI (Association Montessori Internationale) as well as others of my own design.

 Each mobile is made to meet the aims previously mentioned AND in response to what Dr Montessori termed "the human tendencies."
 One, the "mathematical mind," is addressed by the precise measurements of the pieces of each mobile and the relationship between them.